 Effective Progress in Special Education, what does it mean and how is it determined?

-Proving a lack of effective progress in special education can be a complex process that requires careful documentation, communication, and adherence to relevant laws and regulations.
-Here are some steps you might consider: 603 CMR 28.02 17
+Proving a lack of effective progress in special education can be a complex process.
+That requires careful documentation, communication, and adherence to relevant laws and regulations.
+Here are some steps you might consider:

-Start by thoroughly reviewing the student's Individualized Education Program (IEP), including goals and objectives set in collaboration with parents, educators, and specialists.
+Examine the student's Individualized Education Program in detail.
+Taking note of the goals and objectives that were established in consultation with parents, teachers, and experts.

 Collect Data: